dsim49/rubiks-cube/README.md

 ### Stretch Goals

 1) Reduce the base class of the cube to only that which javascript cares about (scaled coordinates).
 Omit more than half the data in this way.
 To compensate, optimize back end to be able to do the necessary inverse calculations as well as forward calculations, in the same amount of time.

+### When a turn happens

+1) asdf
+2) asdf
+3) ???
+4) Recalculate layer attributes of polygons from the new coordinates
+5) Recalculate outer_face attribute of polygons from the new coordinates